ehlesp/smallab-k8s-pve-guide/G003 - Host configuration 01 ~ Apt sources, updates and extra tools.md

 #### The lm_sensors package

-The `lm_sensors` package provides a `sensors` command that allows you to see the values returned by the sensors integrated in a Linux host like yours.
+The `lm_sensors` package provides a `sensors` command that allows you to see the values returned by the sensors integrated in a Linux host like your PVE server.

 > [!NOTE]
 > **The `lm_sensors` package is no longer updated**\